-TFA implemented this new clustering placement strategy with the corps arriving in the Miami-Dade region in the summer of 2009.
-It immediately reduced the number of target placement schools for incoming corps members by about half, and in the span of five years, TFA's annual number of placements each summer more than tripled, going from approximately 50 in 2009 to nearly 170 by 2014.
+TFA implemented a new clustering placement strategy with the corps arriving in the Miami-Dade region in the summer of 2009.
+In partnership with the district, it immediately reduced the number of target placement schools for incoming corps members by about half, and in the span of five years, TFA's annual number of placements each summer more than tripled, going from approximately 50 in 2009 to nearly 170 by 2014.
+TFA's objective was to increase the concentration of its relatively effective corps members in the schools where the need for quality teaching was perceived to be most acute.